maojiu-bb/biometric_authorization/README.md

 - Check if biometric authentication is available on the device
 - Verify if biometric credentials are enrolled
-- Get a list of available biometric types (fingerprint, face recognition.)
+- Get a list of available biometric types (fingerprint, face recognition)
 - Authenticate users with biometric verification
 - Support for both default system UI and custom UI for authentication
-- Platform-specific implementations for Android and iOS
+- Cross-platform implementations for Android, iOS, and macOS
+- Native macOS Touch ID integration with SwiftUI custom UI

 ## Screenshots